-10.1 Where a restricted patient is fit to be released from compulsory status
+10.1 Where a restricted patient is fit to be released from compulsory status the grounds for the decision that the Director is required to make and should include the below information.

-Where the responsible clinician is of the opinion that a restricted patient is fit to be released from compulsory status, the Director must either direct that the patient be released from compulsory status or apply to the Mental Health Review Tribunal for a review of the patient's condition.
+Where a responsible clinician is of the opinion that a restricted patient is fit to be released from compulsory status, the Director must either direct that the patient be released from compulsory status or apply to the Mental Health Review Tribunal for a review of the patient's condition.
+Clinical reports should be written to explicitly address